-It’s possible to use manual takeoffs to get an accurate estimate, but they can be labour intensive and complex.
+It’s possible to use manual takeoffs to get an accurate estimate, but they can be labor intensive and complex.
 It can also cause errors if you get a measurement, calculation, or count wrong.

 As more companies are producing digital blueprints, and there is available software to partially automate and streamline the takeoff process, many estimators are opting for a digital takeoff instead.

 Though there are different specifications for the different software applications, all of them allow you to analyze a set of blueprints and enter the measurements and quantities.
 Some systems integrate with a quotation or bidding program so you can easily combine the two processes.

 The exact details of the process will vary depending on a variety of factors, including the software you’re using, the type of job, the scale of the job, and your specialization as a mechanical, electrical, and plumbing engineering (MEP) estimator.
 While there will be slight differences in drawings and specifications, the general process remains the same regardless.

 1. Count the Symbols

 You must count the symbols to determine the number of components needed to complete the job.
 The drawings and blueprints you’re working from will use standardized symbols to identify various elements such as switches, receptacles, and fixtures.
 Familiarize yourself with the symbols and what they mean.
 Non-standard components are generally identified with a key that’s. included with the drawings.